Courses-Level-2G

 Intended Learning Outcomes (ILO):

-· Discuss different behavioural patterns of fish in relation to ecological perspectives
+·Discuss different behavioral patterns of fish in relation to ecological perspectives

 Course Contents: